Md-Younus-Hossain-Ahsan/Tailor-Shop-Management-System/README.md

-# Medicine Prescribing System
+# Tailor Shop Management System

 ## Short Description
-The Medicine Prescribing System is a Java-based application that facilitates doctors in prescribing and managing medications for patients.
-It provides a user-friendly interface for doctors to store commonly prescribed medicines and tests, along with patient details and their prescription history.
+The **Tailor Shop Management System** is a Java-based application is like a smart system for a tailor shop.
+It keeps things organized and safe.
+It holds details about customers, dresses, when things need to be delivered, and transactions – making everything easy to handle.

 ## Overview
 Please watch this video: https://drive.google.com/file/d/1Xsr3drnnFZACExFfkL-gwTJWxKfVJSZZ/view?usp=sharing